Critical Language Scholarship Program | Frequently Asked Questions

 I am currently a green card holder and anticipate being naturalized before the summer program begins.
 Am I still eligible?

-In order to be eligible for the CLS Program, you must be a naturalized citizen by the application deadline of November 14, 2023.
+In order to be eligible for the CLS Program, you must be a naturalized citizen by the application deadline in November.

 I am not currently enrolled in a degree program but will be starting a graduate degree in the spring.
 Am I eligible to apply?